All Episodes

 What's going on?

-Well, I was wondering when Republicans in Congress are going to ask Democrats, especially the ones in the January 6th Commission, when there's going to be a January 8th Commission against Chuck Schumer for inciting the attempted assassination of Justice Cavanaugh and the legal protests at their homes.
+Well, I was wondering when Republicans in Congress are going to ask Democrats, especially the ones in the January 6th Commission, when there's going to be a January 8th Commission against Chuck Schumer for inciting the attempted assassination of Justice Kavanaugh and the legal protests at their homes.

 They need to ask them in public.

-Um and the questions that they didn't ask will be brought before the American people.
+And the questions that they didn't ask will be brought before the American people.

-You know, what well for example, you would bring in every witness that was in the room that said that Donald Trump authorized up to 20,000 guard troops.
+Well, for example, you would bring in every witness that was in the room that said that Donald Trump authorized up to 20,000 guard troops.

-At that point, the jurisdiction goes to Muriel Bowser, the mayor of DC and Nancy Pelosi, who is by her very job definition in charge of protecting the Capitol.
+At that point, the jurisdiction goes to Muriel Bowser, the mayor of D.C., and Nancy Pelosi, who is by her very job definition in charge of protecting the Capitol.

-And then, of course, we they might remind people that he said many of you will peacefully and patriotically march to the Capitol so your voices will be heard.
+And then, of course, they might remind people that he said many of you will peacefully and patriotically march to the Capitol so your voices will be heard.

-Because if if they really cared about protecting the Capitol, and I do care about that.
+Because if they really cared about protecting the Capitol, and I do care about that, I'll tell you right now what they ought to do.

 And they ought to have fencing around the Capitol like they do have at the White House.

-Uh, but they don't want to do that.
+But they don't want to do that.

 These are not hard problems to solve, I don't think, Scott.